 2) to raise the profile of health librarians in enabling evidence informed healthcare.

 How can I sign it?

-Please sign the charter using this online form.
-Alternatively, please download the Word version of the charter here, sign it and return to: National Health Service Librarian, HSE, Rm.
+Download the Word version of the charter here, sign it and return to: National Health Service Librarian, HSE, Rm.
 2.58, Dr. Steevens' Hospital, Dublin 8.

 What happens next?

 If you use Twitter, please tweet a link to your signed charter or simply Tweet "I signed the #evidenceinformedhealthcare charter @hselibrary".
 If you are not using Twitter, we will capture signatures and make them available on these webpages.

 Please search Twitter using #EvidenceInformedHealthcare to see who has already signed the Charter.
 A full list of names will be made available at the end of 2017.
 Please see signatures from the Department of Health and the National Health Service Librarian.

 I have more questions, who can I contact?